-In this chapter, which closely reads Baldwin’s last writing haven and in tandemsome of his late works, I push further the dyad of “black queer” by giving it a spatial dimension and by modifying it with two terms perspectivethat his work has commanded and inspired while I began work on this chapter, “domestic” and “transnational.”
-The former term arises from the literary focus ( of this project on Baldwin’s black queer home spaces), and fromas exemplified by the epigraph from Just Above My Head, and from its architectural focus ( on a series of images of Baldwin’s own house in St. Paul-de-Vence in the south of France).
+This chapter, in closely reading Baldwin’s last writing haven in tandem with some of his late works, pushes further the dyad of “black queer” by giving it a spatial dimension and by modifying it with two interrelated terms also central to his work—“domestic” and “transnational.”
+The former term emerges from a textual focus (on the black queer home spaces in Baldwin’s literary work), and from an architectural focus (based on a series of images of Baldwin’s own house in southern France).
 The latter term, “transnational,” has to do with what some of his readers see as ironic and others as tragic, namely that the writer was unable to find a writing haven in his home country.
-Exiled from the United States both by circumstance and choice, following his first foray into European exile in France (1948-57), and Turkey (1961-71), Baldwin found and founded the most enduring home life in the remote village of St. Paul-de-Vence.
-He spent the last sixteen years of his life there, and established a vibrant household, known locally as “Chez Baldwin.”
-That domestic space allowed for a nurturing routine that helped him to slow down in order to take better care of his ailing health and to remain productive as a writer, academic teacher, and transnational public intellectual who continued to travel but always returned home to his Provençal abode.
+Exiled from the United States both by circumstance and choice, following his first foray into European exile in France (1948-57), and Turkey (1961-71), Baldwin found and founded his most enduring home life to date in the remote village of St. Paul-de-Vence.
+He spent the last sixteen years of his life there, establishing a vibrant household, known locally as “Chez Baldwin.”
+This home space enabled a nurturing routine that helped him to slow down and take better care of his ailing health, while still remaining productive as a writer, teacher, and transnational public intellectual who continued to travel but always returned home to his Provençal abode.

-Baldwin died at home in St. Paul-de-Vence in 1987, and Chez Baldwin was left to his younger brother, David, who had been James’s right hand man for years—, and the closest to him of all his eight half-siblings.
-Following David’s own death and several lawsuits, the house was lost to developers in the early 2000’s, emptied of the brothers’ possessions and deserted, no matter James’s dying wish to preserve it as a retreat for African Diaspora writers.
+Baldwin died at home in St. Paul-de-Vence in 1987, and Chez Baldwin was left to his younger brother, David, who had been James’s right hand man for years—he was the closest to him of all his eight half-siblings.
+Following David’s own death in 1996 and several lawsuits, the house was lost to developers in the early 2000’s, emptied of the brothers’ possessions and deserted, despite James’s dying wish to preserve it as a retreat for African Diaspora writers.
 Today, there is no trace of the famous American writer’s presence in the area, no sign, no marker, no photograph in the guidebooks.
-As of early November 2014, large parts of the structure were demolished, including the ground-floor section facing the back garden that contained Baldwin’s study and living quarters.

-What you see in the photograph below, which was taken from the back of the property, or what is missing in it, rather, is the part of the house where the writer lived and worked.
-The disturbed dirt on the right side of the remaining structure marks that place.
+As of early November 2014, large parts of the structure had been demolished, including the ground-floor section facing the back garden that contained Baldwin’s study and living quarters.
+In the photograph below, which was taken from the back of the property, the disturbed dirt on the right side of the remaining structure marks that place.

 Fig. Remnants of Chez Baldwin in St. Paul-de-Vence, with the wing that used to house writer’s quarters bulldozed and gone.
 November 2014.
 Photo by Jill Hutchinson.
 Used by permission.